 The largest of the two-year institutions comprising The Alabama Community College System, Calhoun is an open-admission, community-based, state-supported, co-educational, comprehensive community college dedicated to providing affordable, high-quality and accessible education to individuals in its four-county service area.

-Offering 62 associate degree programs and 50 career/certificate programs, Calhoun serves over 10,000 students at its 110-acre Decatur campus, its Huntsville campus, the Alabama Center for the Arts, and at the Limestone Correctional Facility.
+Offering 62 associate degree programs and 50 career/certificate programs, Calhoun serves over 9,000 students at its 110-acre Decatur campus, its Huntsville location, the Alabama Center for the Arts, and at the Limestone Correctional Facility.
 The College's faculty and staff are well qualified and remain current in their areas of expertise.

 For over 70 years, Calhoun has been an active member of north Alabama.
 Graduates of the College permeate the community, and many of them have gone on to complete baccalaureate degrees at other institutions in the area, or have entered the work force after successfully completing programs of study and training.

 Calhoun successfully continues to meet the educational and training demands of a unique and highly diverse population.
 The College also is committed to providing training and education for area business and industry through our Business and Industry Services program.
 Through these services, customized training programs have been developed for such companies as Adtran, Boeing, and the Tennessee Valley Authority.